forecast-lab/SSAE_tf2/README.md

 ### Description

-This is the python code accompanying the paper *Short-term Daily Precipitation Forecasting with Seasonally-Integrated Long Short-Term Memory Autoencoder* for reproducibility.
+This is the python code accompanying the paper

+	Ponnoprat, D. (2021).
+Short-term daily precipitation forecasting with seasonally-integrated autoencoder.
+Applied Soft Computing, 102, 107083. https://doi.org/10.1016/j.asoc.2021.107083

 The code comes with the shell scripts to train and evaluate the autoencoder models (S2S1, S2S2 and SSAE) on the datasets used in the paper.

 ### Requirements
 Following libraries are required to run the scripts: